plankanban/planka-docs/docs/installation/automated/overview.md

 ## Uninstalling / Reinstalling

-You can reinstall Planka using the "Uninstall Planka" option in the installer.
+You can reinstall PLANKA using the "Uninstall PLANKA" option in the installer.

 ### Option 1: Light

-- Delete Planka containers
+- Delete PLANKA containers
 - Delete all Docker volumes
 - Delete the Nginx configuration

 ### Option 2: Full (Coming Soon)

 - All of Option 1
 - Revoke SSL certificates (SSL Setup)
 - Delete ACME accounts (SSL Setup)